| Prep Time: 19 mins

 You may need: Dried Garlic Powder

-One of Spain's most identifiable dishes is paella, a one-pan rice dish that has many variations but typically includes meat, seafood, shellfish and / or some fresh vegetables.
-Paella originated in Valencia on Spain's east coast, and is a standard on many top restaurants' menus.
+Paella Mixta (mixed seafood and meat paella) is one of Spain's most identifiable dishes.
+This one-pan rice dish has many variations but typically includes meat, seafood, shellfish and / or some fresh vegetables.
+Paella Mixta originated in Valencia on Spain's east coast, and is a standard on many top restaurants' menus.

 2 ripe tomatoes, cored then minced